ExtensionEngine/infra-code-blocks/README.md

 and it's not publicly accessible from outside of VPC.
 <br>
-In order to connect to the database we need to deploy the ec2 instance which will be used to open an SSH tunnel to the database instance.
+In order to connect to the database we need to deploy the ec2 instance which will be used to forward traffic to the database instance.
 <br>
-Because of security reasons, ec2 instance is also deployed inside private subnet which means we can't directly connect to it.
-For that purpose, we use AWS System Manager which enables us to connect to the ec2 instance even though it's inside private subnet.
+Because of security reasons, the ec2 instance is also deployed inside a private subnet which means we can't directly connect to it.
+For that purpose, we use AWS System Manager which enables us to connect to the ec2 instance even though it's inside a private subnet.
+The benefit of using AWS SSM is that we don't need a ssh key pair.

 ![AWS RDS connection schema](/assets/images/ssm-rds.png)